atakankarsli/xctestplanner/README.md

 mint install atakankarsli/xctestplanner
 cp -f /Users/user.name/.mint/bin/xctestplanner /usr/local/bin/xctestplanner
 ```
+### Clone

-or clone the repo and run `swift build --configuration release` command.
+Clone the repo and run `swift build --configuration release` command.
 You will find xctestplanner executable in `.build/release` directory
 You need to copy it copy it to the /usr/local/bin directory, allowing you to run without the need to specify swift run."
 ```
 cp -f .build/release/xctestplanner /usr/local/bin/xctestplanner